underscoreio/essential-slick/src/pages/3-modifying.md

 What we _didn't_ do is run the query and then `rot13` the result.
 That would have involved us dealing with `Future[String]`.
-Instead we used a much cleaner way of writing code: we created an action, that when run, would ensure our `rot13` function is applied to the result.
+Instead we used a much cleaner way of writing code: we created an action that when run would ensure our `rot13` function is applied to the result.

 Note that we have used three kinds of `map` in this example: